-Since the Queen first cut the ribbon on the arts venue in 1982, it has grown to become a thriving cultural centre for the capital, hosting numerous plays, concerts and exhibitions, making it a major attraction for those staying in hotel accommodation in London.
+Since the Queen first cut the ribbon on the arts venue in 1982, it has grown to become a thriving cultural centre for the capital, hosting numerous plays, concerts and exhibitions, making it a major attraction for those staying in The Montcalm London Marble Arch Hotel.

 The centre this week unveiled its programme for the 2012/13 season, which is packed full of high-calibre productions and internationally recognised names to mark its anniversary year.